-As the end of year approaches, many families are finalizing their philanthropic plans.
+As the new year gets going, many families are finalizing their philanthropic plans.
 While it is wonderful to give to known and trusted nonprofits year over year, some donors are looking to refresh their giving strategy and find new beneficiaries of their generosity.
 With more than 1.5 million nonprofits in the United States, it can understandably feel overwhelming to explore on one’s own.

 To help, below are six strategies to expand your philanthropic horizons, refresh your giving strategy, and make a more significant impact toward the causes you care most about.